 Students are expected to form a thesis committee and pass their comprehensive exam by the end of the fall semester in their third year.
 The fourth year and beyond are devoted almost entirely to research.
 During this period, students continue to participate in program events, and are required to continue to meet at least annually with the thesis advisory committee during their final year(s).
 Students also take a refresher course in biomedical ethics in their fourth or fifth year in the program.
 It is the goal of the program for students to complete their thesis research and to successfully defend their thesis by the end of their fifth year.

 Incoming students have the opportunity to train in a specialty track in Biomolecular Structure.
-This track provides additional course work in advanced protein chemistry and structural analysis of biomolecules and the opportunity to conduct thesis research in laboratories that have expertise in the application of NMR spectroscopy, X-Ray crystallography, mass spectrometry, and Cryo electron microscropy to questions concerning that of structure and function of biomolecules.
-More details are available in Appendix 3 of the Student Handbook.
+This track provides additional course work in advanced protein chemistry and structural analysis of biomolecules and the opportunity to conduct thesis research in laboratories that have expertise in the application of NMR spectroscopy, X-Ray crystallography, mass spectrometry, and Cryo electron microscopy to questions concerning that of structure and function of biomolecules.

 Many student-run professional organizations provide opportunities to get involved in leadership, community outreach, and graduate student advocacy.
 See a list of our student groups and organizations.